Lost typography from the Bauhaus masters.

 After almost 100 years, original typography sketches and unpublished letter fragments from the legendary Bauhaus school of design were rediscovered and are now ready to inspire a new generation of designers.
 Five beautiful alphabets have been meticulously completed and digitized by an international team of students guided by renowned type designer Erik Spiekermann.
-Now for the first time, we’re making two fonts available exclusively to Creative Cloud members, so you can design with piece of living history.
+Now for the first time, we’re making four fonts available exclusively to Creative Cloud members, so you can design with piece of living history.

 Creator of the now-famous poster for the 1923 Bauhaus Exhibition in Weimar, Germany, Schmidt taught calligraphy and directed the advertising, typography, and printing workshop at the Bauhaus school of design in Dessau.
 More than any other master or student, he shaped the graphic design style we identify with the Bauhaus today.